rafaelzaleski/4digit-7segment-12pin-arduino/README.md

 ATTENTION: This code works with a common cathode display.
 If you want to use a common anode display, change "low" to "high" and "high" to "low" in the code.

-Use 220 or 330 ohms in the pins to protect your display.
+Use 220 or 330 ohms resistors in the pins to protect your display.